 In addition to the equipment found at other iRON stations, the Independence Pass Station has also been equipped with a phenocam funded by the Independence Pass Foundation.
-The first set of time lapse photos from August to November can be seen below.
+The first set of time lapse photos from August 2016 to November 2017 can be seen above.
 Photos are taken for 10 minutes each morning and evening.

 Watch an Installation Time Lapse

 This station was installed in August of 2016.
 Storm clouds moved in, cutting short the installation process on the first day.
 The second installation date, several days later, shows a dusting of snow that melts in just a few hours while installation is being carried out.

 This station was funded by the John Denver Aspenglow Fund and the Independence Pass Foundation.
 It is sited on Pitkin County Open Space and Trails land, and it is managed by AGCI.